Blood and Fire

 "Look," Aang breathed.
 "The gate is closing."

-Zuko said nothing and continued to lead the boy backwards, still holding his blades precariously close to the other's throat.
+Zuko said nothing and continued to lead the boy backwards, still holding his blades close to the other's throat.
 He wasn't about to give up his advantage simply because they were outside the stronghold.
 He knew Zhao would still be watching.
-One wrong move and they'd be surrounded all over again, and he had by no means forgot about the Yu Yan Archers.
+One wrong move and they'd be surrounded all over again, and he had by no means forgotten about the Yuyan Archers.

 Except the impact never came.